-Tropical rain forests are located primarily in some of the world’s poorest countries, it is therefore imperative that these unique global assets are responsibly managed in order to generate sustainable incomes for the communities that live there.
+Tropical rain forests are unique global assets, it is therefore imperative that they are responsibly managed in order to generate sustainable incomes for the communities that depend on them for their livelihoods.

 Our Sustainable Timber Harvesting Model